bilde2910/FreeField/docs/manage-poi.rst

 Current research
    Shows a brief summary of the currently active research task on this Pokéstop.
+   The icons in this field can be clicked to open the details dialog popup for the Pokéstop on the FreeField map, where new research can be reported.

 Last updated
    Shows the last time an update was made to a Pokéstop.
 Updates include